francisihe/Unilodge-WebApp/backend/notes.md

 Others:
 1. Implement Password Reser
-2. Implement Email notification for login
+2. Implement Email verification for signup and notification for login
 3. Implement Payment Processing via mail and booking